Kriya Vidya

 Our body is a counter for enjoyment.

-ISHTA Kriya इष्ट क्रिय sadhana is the Kriya Siddha Method to generate all the power, stamina, vitality and vigour we need to fully enjoy our existence and journey in the creation.
-As much as vitality, ojas can be enhanced through yogabhyasa and pranabhyasa, ojas can also be depleted through a volatile lifestyle.
-Through Asta Yoga of the Siddhas we are able to milk the body of its vital juice and create amrit the magic nectar.
+ISHTA Kriya इष्ट क्रिय sadhana is the Kriya Siddha Method used to generate all the power, stamina, vitality and vigour we need to fully enjoy our status and journey as a human being.
+As much as vitality, ojas can be enhanced through yogabhyasa and pranabhyasa, ojas can also be depleted through volatile lifestyle.
+Asta Yoga of Aghustya milks the body of its vital juice to release amrit the immortal nectar.

-To succeed at yoga in the 21st century, your body has to be ‘milkable’.
+To be succesful at yoga in the 21st century, your body has to be pliable – ‘milkable’.

-In Asta Yoga we learn how to trick the body into releasing its juice.
-Plying the body milking the body of its life force, expanding pranashakti, magnetic dynamism and pure potentiality is a trick.
-Before you can go tricking and leveraging universal life force, the body needs to be prepared or, it can burn out.
-Tapping into nature’s unlimited power supply, the complete practice of Yoga requires the body’s main nadhis (energy flows or pathways) to be fully open!
-This comes through regular daily asana practice which ISHTA Mala इष्ट माला asana sequence is designed to do.
+In Asta Yoga we learn to trick the body into releasing its juice.
+Plying and milking the body of its life force, expands pranashakti, magnetic dynamism and pure potentiality.
+Before you can go tricking and leveraging the universal life force, the body needs to be prepared or, it can burn out.
+Tapping into nature’s dynamic power supply, the complete practice of Yoga requires the body’s main nadhis (energy flows or pathways) to be fully open!
+This comes through regular asana practice with ISHTA Mala इष्ट माला.

-The sun and moon Nadhis are the two main energy flows that control the flow called Swara which when open allow the fullness of vitality and dynamism to flourish.
+The sun and moon Nadhis are the two main energy flows through which Swara consciousness, life force flows.
+Opening the nadhis allows the fullness of vitality and dynamism to flow and life to flourish.

 magnetic dynamism